Cooking Gorgeous

 • Turn it out onto a floured surface and divide it into three equal pieces.

-• Pinch the ends together and braid the ropes loosely, not too tight.
-Tuck the ends under to give it a neat shape.
+• Pinch the ends together and braid the ropes loosely.
+Tuck the ends under to give the loaf a neat shape.

 Second Rising and Baking

 • Place the braided loaf on a baking sheet lined with parchment paper.
-Cover it lightly with a cloth and let it rest for 30–45 minutes until it puffs up a bit.
+Cover it lightly with a cloth and let it rest for 30 to 45 minutes, until slightly puffed.

-• Beat one egg yolk with and gently brush it over the braid.
-This gives it that beautiful golden shine.
+• Beat the egg yolk and gently brush it over the braid.

-• Bake the loaf for about 30–35 minutes, or until it’s golden brown and sounds hollow when you tap the bottom.
-If the top is browning too quickly, tent it with foil during the last 10 minutes.
+• Bake for 30 to 35 minutes, until golden brown and hollow-sounding when tapped on the bottom.
+If the top browns too quickly, tent it loosely with aluminum foil during the last 10 minutes.

 Notes